-Abbreviations may be expanded "on the fly," as you are typing text into a document, or a word selected from the text of the document and expanded as an abbreviation.

-To expand an abbreviation while typing text into a document:

-- 1. Type the abbreviation as part of the text you are inserting into the document. - Immediately after typing the abbreviation,

-TYPE: com x (for "expand")

-(That is, type the letter "x" while holding down the com key.)

-To expand a selected word as an abbreviation:

-- 1. Select the word you wish to expand.

-- 2. TYPE: com x (for expand)

-(That is, type the letter "x" while holding

-down the com key.)

-The abbreviation is replaced on the screen by its predefined expansion.
+BASIC CONCEPT Abbreviations may be expanded "on the fly," as you are typing text into a document, or a word selected from the text of the document and expanded as an abbreviation.
+PROCEDURE To expand an abbreviation while typing text in document: 1.
+Type the abbreviation as part of the text you are inserting into the document.
+2. Immediately after typing the abbreviation, TYPE: сом x (for "expand") (That is, type the letter " \mathbf{x} " while holding down the COM key.)
+To expand a selected word as an abbreviation: 1.
+Select the word you wish to expand.
+2. TYPE: COM x (for expand) (That is, type the letter " \mathbf{x} " while holding down the COM key.)
+EFFECT The abbrev predefined iation is replaced on the screen by its expansion.